cardano-foundation/cardano-rosetta/examples/README.md

 ## Transaction sending

-It generates an address based on a predefined private key, asks for funds and once found it sends them to a specified address.
+It generates an address based on a predefined private key, asks for funds and once found the address is drained and sent to a specific address.

 Important notes: